seomoz/word2gauss/README.md

 ## Background details
 Instead of representing a word as a vector as in `word2vec`, `word2gauss` represents each word as a multivariate Gaussian.
-Assume some dictionary of known tokens `w[i], i = 0 ..
-N-1`, we represent each word with a probability `P[i]`, a `K` dimensional Gaussian parameterized by
+Assuming some dictionary of known tokens `w[i], i = 0 ..
+N-1`, each word is represented as a probability `P[i]`, a `K` dimensional Gaussian parameterized by
 ```
    P[i] ~ N(x; mu[i], Sigma[i])
 ```
 Here, `mu[i]` and `Sigma[i]` are the mean and co-variance matrix for word `i`.
-The mean is a vector of length `K` and in most general case `Sigma[i]` is a `(K, K)` matrix.
+The mean is a vector of length `K` and in the most general case `Sigma[i]` is a `(K, K)` matrix.
 The paper makes one of two approximations to simply `Sigma[i]`: